 Immersion is the key to why Star Wars Galaxy's Edge exists, and those are factors that can't be ignored.
 You want those prequel or original trilogy interactions?
 That's what Star Tours, Tomorrowland, Star Wars Launch Bay, and the VOID at Downtown Disney, are for.

 I’ve given you reasons on why you should go visit the Black Spire Outpost, but just to be fair, here are some complaints you could legitimate make about the place.
 You can complain that you don’t like how Blue Milk or Green Milk tastes like.
 You can complain that you feel that riding Smuggler’s Run with strangers ruins the experience.
 You can complain that it’s hard to get into Oga’s Cantina or Savi’s Workshop.
 You can complain that they ran out of legacy lightsabers a little too fast.
 You can complain that kyber crystals and droid personality chips are all sold out.
 You can complain that the merchandise are expensive, and that you’ve also heard that there has been cases of them breaking faster than expected.
 You can complain that one ride is just not enough for you.
 You can complain that Star Wars Launch Bay is all the way at Tomorrowland, and that’s the only place you could meet Darth Vader.
 You can complain that Disneyland tickets are too expensive.
-Those are all logical reasons that may keep you from going to Galaxy’s Edge, but come on now with the “it’s a ghost town because The Last Jedi sucks” reasonings.
+Those are all logical reasons that may keep you from going to Galaxy’s Edge, but come on now with the “it’s a ghost town because The Force Awakens and The Last Jedi sucks” excuses.

 Since comparisons to the Wizarding World is commonly made when Galaxy's Edge is brought up.
 You have to admit that you can't say that Harry Potter Land is truly immersive, when the rides look like rides, and the locations are obviously not the same as they actually are in the movies or books.
 Yes, you do get to interact and experience the many different aspects that encompasses the Wizarding World of Harry Potter, but that's Universal's strategy for recreating that franchise.
 Disney's strategy is to go for the immersive factor with the Black Spire Outpost, and soon to be Star Wars Hotel.
 To each their own, but I really appreciate Disneyland's approach.